 Preliminary Review

-A student will be subject to University-initiated withdrawal if the Dean of Students, in consultation with representatives of the campus behavioral intervention team, concludes that the student poses a direct threat to the health or safety of others or an actual risk to their own safety.
+A student will be subject to University-initiated withdrawal if the Dean of Students, in consultation with representatives of the campus behavioral intervention team, concludes that the student poses a direct threat to the health or safety of the individual or others, or creates unreasonable disruptions to other students and to campus operations.
+Criteria listed above will be considered in making this decision.
 Decisions are not made based on mere speculation, stereotypes, or generalizations about individuals with disabilities.
 An actual risk to a student’s own safety may include situations in which the student is unable or unwilling to carry out substantial self-care obligations or the student has health needs requiring a level of care that exceeds what the University can appropriately provide.
 In making this determination, the Dean of Students, in consultation with members of the Care Team, will make an individualized assessment, based on reasonable judgment that relies on professional expert assessment or on the best available objective evidence, to ascertain:

-The nature of the risk;
+The nature of the risk.

-The duration of the risk;
+The duration of the risk.

-The severity of the risk;
+The severity of the risk.

-The probability that the potential injury will actually occur;
+The probability that the potential injury will actually occur.

-Whether reasonable modifications of policies, practices, or procedures or the provision of auxiliary aids or services will mitigate the risk; and
+Whether reasonable modifications of policies, practices, or procedures or the provision of auxiliary aids or services will mitigate the risk.